-- (a) Interviewing, Counseling, and Negotiation is an elective course for three semester hours of graded credit. - (b) The course satisfies the Professional Skills requirement. - (c) The instructor of the course shall have the discretion not to give a final examination. - (d) In publications, the description of the course shall be approximately as follows:
+- (a) Interviewing, Counseling, and Negotiation is an elective course for three semester hours of graded credit. - (b) The course satisfies the Advanced Practicum component of the Professional Development requirement. - (c) The instructor of the course shall have the discretion not to give a final examination. - (d) In publications, the description of the course shall be approximately as follows: